Saudi coalition targets 'drone control' system in Yemen | DW | 14.02.2022

 On Thursday, 12 people were injured in a drone attack on Saudi Arabia's Abha international airport despite the Saudi military blowing up the "bomb-laden" projectile.

-The coalition has retaliated with airstrikes in Yemen, and in recent months, ramped up their offensive against the Iran-backed militants.
+The coalition has retaliated with airstrikes in Yemen, and in recent months, ramped up its offensive against the Iran-backed militants.

-The rebels have also opened a new front in the seven-year war, attacking the UAE, a key coalition member.
+The rebels have also opened a new front in the seven-year war, attacking the United Arab Emirates, a key coalition member.

 adi/dj (AFP, Reuters)